Language Freedom Movement

-The Movement's concerns
+Concerns

 Examinations

-At the time the Movement was formed, if a student failed the Irish paper in their Leaving Certificate they were deemed to have failed the whole exam.
-This requirement was abolished in 1973, although students are still obliged to study Irish as part of the Leaving Certificate programme, and a pass is required for Irish students entering almost all Irish universities (but not for foreign students).
-In 1974 Irish was removed as a requirement for entry to the civil service.
+At the time the organisation was formed, if a student failed the Irish paper in their Leaving Certificate, they were deemed to have failed the whole exam.
+This requirement was abolished in 1973, although students are still obliged to study Irish as part of the Leaving Certificate programme and a pass is required for Irish students entering almost all Irish universities (but not for foreign students).
+In 1974, Irish was removed as a requirement for entry to the civil service.

 Textbooks

 Significant changes in the Leaving Certificate maths curriculum were reflected in two new textbooks produced by the Irish Christian Brothers.
-However, material for the new honours (higher-level) syllabus was offered only in a government-subsidised book in Irish, while the pass (lower-level) material was published in English.
-The situation continued for several years, until affordable alternative textbooks eventually became available.
+However, material for the new honours (higher-level) syllabus was offered only in a government-subsidised book in Irish while the pass (lower-level) material was published in English.
+The situation continued for several years until affordable alternative textbooks eventually became available.